open-feature/spec/specification/sections/05-events.md

 > Event handlers **MUST** persist across `provider` changes.

-If a provider is changed, existing event handlers will still fire.
+If the underlying provider is changed, existing client and API event handlers will still fire.
 This means that the order of provider configuration and event handler addition is independent.

 #### Requirement 5.2.7